ebrahem-aboelyazed/hamzallc_auth/README.md

 ## Documentation

 1. **Code Documentation:**
-    - The project maintains comprehensive documentation for all classes and methods to ensure code readability, maintainability, and understanding.
+    - The project maintains comprehensive documentation for classes and methods to ensure code readability, maintainability, and understanding.
     - Each class and method is extensively documented with detailed explanations of their functionalities, parameters, return types, and usage.